Fort Worth Area: A TMDL Project for Legacy Pollution

 - Implementation Plan for Fort Worth Legacy Pollutant TMDLs

-The commission approved the implementation plan on July 13, 2001. - Response to Public Comment on the Fort Worth Implementation Plan
+- Response to Public Comment on the Implementation Plan

 Status

-In November 2005, DSHS collected fish tissue samples from Como, Fosdic, and Echo lakes to reassess the risk associated with consuming fish from those areas.
+In November 2005, the Texas Department of State Health Services (DSHS) collected fish tissue samples from Como, Fosdic, and Echo lakes to reassess the risk associated with consuming fish from those areas.
 As a result of the study, DSHS lifted the fish possession ban on Lake Como, modified the ban on Fosdic Lake to a consumption advisory, and retained the ban on Echo Lake.
-Read the Fosdic Lake success story.

 TCEQ contracted with DSHS to collect fish tissue samples and reassess the fish consumption risk in the Trinity River segments.
 Sampling was conducted in June and July 2008.